gocciolafr/BD-Theme/README.md

 12. Go to _Themes_
 13. Enable ***BD Theme***

+> If something went wrong, [join](https://discord.gg/vTG2uX7HRC) the official Discord server for support!

 ## How to update
 > Updates are automatic

 This is how to update the theme!
-> Join Discord server to get annuncements on updates!
+> [Join](https://discord.gg/vTG2uX7HRC) Discord server to get annuncements on updates!

 1. Go to settings
 2. Go to 'Themes'